Arksine/moonraker/docs/configuration.md

 #  The update manager parses this file for "system" packages that need updating.
 #  The default is no install script, which disables system package updates
 enable_node_updates:
-#   When set to True, Moonraker will asssume that this repo relies upon node
+#   When set to True, Moonraker will assume that this repo relies upon node
 #   and will attempt to execute "npm ci --only=prod" when it detects a change
 #   to package-lock.json.
 Note that if your project does not have a
 #   package-lock.json in its root directory then the plugin will fail to load.